1894 Philadelphia Phillies

 History, Comments, Contributions

-The 1894 Phillies, although featuring an outfield of .400 hitters and a team average of .349, finished only fourth in the league, distantly behind the 1894 Orioles.
-The Phillies, who had not won since forming in 1883, would not win a pennant until 1915 and then again not until 1950.
+The 1894 Philadelphia Phillies, although featuring an outfield of .400 hitters and a team average of .349, finished only fourth in the National League, distantly behind the Baltimore Orioles.
+The Phillies, who had not won a pennant since forming in 1883, would not do so until 1915 and then again not until 1950.

-Although the regular outfielders were the most famous, the highest average on the team actually belonged to 21-year-old Tuck Turner, who hit .416 in 339 at-bats.
+Although the regular outfielders - Sam Thompson, Billy Hamilton and Ed Delahanty - were the most famous, the highest average on the team actually belonged to 21-year-old Tuck Turner, who hit .416 in 339 at-bats.
 He would hit .386 the following year.
+Hamilton set the all-time record for runs scored that year, with 196 (that figure is the best guess based on all available evidence; various sources put his run total somewhere between 192 and 198).

 Manager Arthur Irwin, who managed nine years in the majors, had one of his more successful years.